sufiyan007/Node-sheet/restapi.md

 | Update User Partially | PATCH | /users/42 | Updates only selected fields, such as email or name. |
 | Delete User | DELETE | /users/42 | Permanently deletes the user record with ID 42. |

-## General Design Notes

-- Endpoints should use plural nouns (examples: /users, /orders, /products).
-- The server returns JSON for requests and responses to maintain consistency.
-- Validation should check for required fields, data formats, and constraints before creating or updating items.
-- Errors should follow a consistent structure, such as including a message and an error code.
-- A created resource typically returns HTTP 201 and may include a `Location` header pointing to the new resource.

 ---